CCBlueX/Documentation/md/tutorials/installation.md

 The following list contains various mods we highly recommend installing alongside LiquidBounce.
 They can be installed by simply downloading them and copying them to the mods folder just like you did with LiquidBounce itself.

 - [Sodium](https://modrinth.com/mod/sodium) to massively improve performance.
-- [Fabric API](https://modrinth.com/mod/fabric-api) as many other mods depend on it.
 - [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) allows you to connect to all servers running Minecraft 1.7 and above.
 - [No Chat Reports](https://modrinth.com/mod/no-chat-reports/versions) to prevent other players from reporting your chat messages.